Iden – All Saints

 The same drawing shows that by 1804 most windows were blocked or replaced by timber-framed ones.
 Otherwise, the main difference was in the north chapel, which had been heightened and given a new half-hipped roof.
 No date is recorded, but the change probably took place when it was adapted as a school, which happened in the early C19 (Lower I p263).

-On a visit in 1868, Sir Stephen Glynne noted that the chancel had been partly restored (SNQ 16 (Nov 1966) p269); this may have included the replacement of the roof.
-The main restoration was in 1875-76 by A Smith (B 34 p176).
-He renewed most external stonework and the timber south porch and the insensitive repointing are by him.
+On a visit in 1868, Sir Stephen Glynne noted that the chancel had been partly restored (SRS 101 p158); this may have included the replacement of the roof.
+The main restoration was in 1875-76 by A Smith (B 34 p176) who renewed most external stonework with some insensitive repointing and the timber south porch.
 The windows followed the originals or were reasonable inferences like the west window of the north aisle, which copies the C15 north ones and replaced a round-headed C18 one shown by Adelaide Tracy.
 Smith did not alter the chapel roof.
 He no doubt refitted the church, but starting in 1959 (the date beneath the altar-table) the interior was changed again, leaving the chancel largely clear of fittings.
 Some C19 pews were retained in the nave, but were stripped of their varnish and staining.

 Fittings and monuments